litmuschaos/litmus-docs/website/versioned_docs/version-2.4.0/getting-started/installation.md

 <img src={require('../assets/login.png').default} width="800" />

-By default you are assigned with a default project with Owner permissions.
+By default you are assigned with a default project with owner permissions.

 <img src={require('../assets/landing-page.png').default} width="800" />